Lutz Pfannenstiel: Playing career

 Pfannenstiel played for 25 different clubs all around the world during his career, including stints in Germany, Malaysia, England, New Zealand, Singapore, United States, Brazil, South Africa, Finland, Canada, Namibia, Norway, Armenia and Albania.
-Pfannenstiel showed immense promise as a youngster and represented Germany's under-17s.
-By the time he was 19, Bayern Munich had come knocking, but Pfannenstiel turned them down, knowing he would never be their No. 1 keeper, choosing instead to play for smaller clubs.
-After signing for Hermann Aichinger in Brazil, he became the first (and only) professional to have played in all six FIFA confederations.
-Throughout his career, Pfannenstiel played in over 500 professional games.
+After signing for Hermann Aichinger in Brazil, he became the first professional to have played in all six FIFA confederations.
+Throughout his career, Pfannenstiel played over 500 professional games.

-International career

-Pfannenstiel is a former member of the Germany U-17 team.

 Coaching career

 In April 2008, Pfannenstiel became the Assistant Coach for Reinhold Fanz coaching the Cuba national football team and signed a contract in January 2009 to be the player-goalkeeper coach for Manglerud Star.
-In September 2009, Pfannenstiel left Norway and Europe to sign for Namibian club Ramblers who signed a contract as Player-Coach and Sport director besides working as goalkeeping coach of the Namibia national football team.
-From February 2011 to 2018, he was the Head Director of International Relations & Scouting for the Bundesliga club TSG 1899 Hoffenheim From 2018–2020, he worked with Fortuna Düsseldorf as their "managing director sports", and since 2020 he has worked at St Louis City SC in the United States as their sporting director.
+In September 2009, Pfannenstiel left Norway and Europe to sign for Namibian club Ramblers who signed a contract as player-coach and sport director besides working as goalkeeping coach of the Namibia national football team.

+He also works as a coaching instructor for FIFA and the German Football Association (DFB) to educate coaches all over the world.

 Post-retirement

-Pfannenstiel is the first, and so far only, football player to have played professionally in all six FIFA confederations.
-Since his retirement from active footballing he has worked for German side TSG 1899 Hoffenheim, while also pursuing television and writing.
+Since his retirement from active footballing he has also pursued television and writing.

 He wrote his biography Unhaltbar – Meine Abenteuer als Welttorhüter; the book was released on 1 October 2009. and the UK bestseller The unstoppable keeper released in August 2014.

+In 2011, Pfannenstiel also founded Global United FC, an international, non-profit, registered association in Germany dedicated to protecting the environment and raising awareness for climate change issues.

+Media career

 During the 2010, 2014 and 2018 FIFA World Cups, Pfannenstiel worked as a pundit for the German television station ZDF, alongside fellow goalkeeper Oliver Kahn.
 He works as an expert for BBC World and CNN as well as Eurosport.
-He also works as a coaching instructor for FIFA and the German Football association (DFB) to educate coaches all over the world.

-In 2011, Pfannenstiel also founded Global United FC, an international, non-profit, registered association in Germany dedicated to protecting the environment and raising awareness for climate change issues.
+Executive career

+From February 2011 to 2018, Pfannenstiel was the Head Director of International Relations & Scouting for the Bundesliga club TSG Hoffenheim From 2018 to 2020, he worked with Fortuna Düsseldorf as their "managing director sports".